-Each of the required books are available at the Campus Bookstore, and are also widely available on your favorite bookstores on the web.
-Used copies are perfectly acceptable, and you may also use the 12th or 13th edition of American Government: Power and Purpose, if you so choose, but you will be responsible for identifying the appropriate sections for readings where page numbers differ from the 14th edition.
+Each of the books are available at the Campus Bookstore, and are also widely available on your favorite bookstores on the web.
 You must obtain the 4th edition of Readings in American Politics to have access to all assigned readings on the syllabus.